Yari shogi: Strategy and tactics

 Drops are the most serious departure from Western chess.
 They entail a different strategy, with a strong defensive position being much more important.
 A quick offense will leave a player's home territory open to drop attacks as soon as pieces are exchanged.
 Because pawns attack head on, and cannot defend each other, they tend to be lost early in the game, providing ammunition for such attacks.
 Dropping a pawn behind enemy lines, promoting, and dropping a second pawn behind it so they protect each other is a strong attack; it threatens the opponent's entire defense, but provides little of value if the attack fails and the pieces are captured.

 Players raised on Western chess often make poor use of drops, and dropping is half the game.
-If a player has more than a couple captured pieces in hand, it is likely that dropping attacks are being overlooked.
+If a player has more than a couple of captured pieces in hand, it is likely that dropping attacks are being overlooked.
 However, it is wise to keep a pawn in hand, and often to exchange pieces if necessary to get one.

 Attacking pieces can easily become trapped behind enemy lines, as the opponent can often drop a pawn in a protected square to cut off a line of retreat.
 For this reason, yari rooks are commonly kept at a safe distance in the early parts of the game, and are used to support attacks by weaker pieces.

 There are various ranging yari rook openings, where the yari rook moves to the center or left of the board to support an attack.
 However, as the most powerful piece on the board it invites attack, and it is a good idea to keep your general well away from your yari rook.

 Advancing a yari rook pawn can open up the side of the board for attack.
 Therefore, when a player first advances a yari rook pawn, it is usual for the opponent to answer by advancing the opposing pawn, in order to avoid complications later in the game.